In this article

 - Because it may take time for their price to rise, value stocks may be more suited to longer-term investors.
 They may also carry more risk of price fluctuation than growth stocks.

 - Individual investors who purchase mutual funds can combine the two investment styles to help manage risk and potentially enhance long-term returns.

 © 2013 McGraw-Hill Financial Communications.
 All rights reserved.

-Please always consider the charges, risk, expenses, and investment objectives carefully before purchasing any financial product, including mutual funds, variable life insurance policies or variable annuities.
+Please always consider the charges, risk, expenses, and investment objectives carefully before purchasing any financial product, including mutual funds or variable annuities.
 For a prospectus containing this and other information, please contact a financial professional.
 Read it carefully before you invest or send money.This article is provided for your informational purposes only.

 Please be advised that this materials is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transactions(s) or matter(s) addressed and you should seek advice based on your particular circumstances from an independent advisor.